Shaping business-savvy tech professionals through innovation and hands-on experience

 - 16 Dell Latitude E6420 and14 Dell Latitude E4500 with a dual-booting configuration to run Windows 7 and Fedora 17.

 - Additional external USB monitor and keyboard and two mice for each Dell Latitude E6420 to improve collaboration on team projects.

 - 60 dedicated Ethernet data ports to allow for network design experiments.

 - Wireless access for all 30 client computers and any personal computing device that students bring in.

-A spacious server room equipped with multiple servers for a variety of computing tasks.
+A spacious server room equipped with:

 - Three Dell PowerEdge server computers, Ethernet data ports, and networking gear to provide instructional support for the Computing Technology courses.